-Beautiful landscapes along the Saar and Mosel Rivers; fall colors and cool cycling temperatures when all the tourist hubbub is done and we can enjoy towns and cycling without the crowds.
+Amazing landscapes along the Saar and Mosel Rivers; fall colors and cool cycling temperatures when all the tourist hubbub is done and we can enjoy historic towns and beautiful cycling without the crowds.

-Our views will be amidst the river hills with pauses to enjoy the water below.
-Final destination is Berkastel-Kues with its medieval marketplace, gabled timber-frame houses from the 17th century and Landshut Castle.
+Our final destination is Berkastel-Kues with its medieval marketplace, gabled timber-frame houses from the 17th century and Landshut Castle.

 Today's cycling tour will take you to the romantic village of Traben-Trarbach, located on the left bank of the Moselle and famous for its Jugendstil (art nouveau) architectural style.

-We pedal to Beilstein, ‘the Sleeping Beauty of the Moselle’ and one of the best preserved historical villages along the length of the Moselle.
+We pedal to Beilstein,the Sleeping Beauty of the Moselle and one of the best preserved historical villages along the length of the Moselle.
 We take time to explore the town and a visit to the ruins of Castle Metternich.
-Today’s tour will end in Cochem, a lovely little town that features historical half-timbered-houses, a picturesque old town and Reichsburg Castle.
+Today's tour will end in Cochem, a lovely little town that features historical half-timbered-houses, a picturesque old center and Reichsburg Castle- which we will visit.

 Today we sail to Moselkern and a visit to the queen of the German fortresses, the impressive Burg Eltz.
 We need some time to take the easy 40-minute hike to the fortress from town.
 Our journey along the Mosel continues with quaint towns dotting the vineyard-swept hillsides.

 Koblenz is a fascinating and historic city, and an important defensive and economic center for centuries.
 Highlights include the old castle of Ehrenbreitstein which dominates the right bank of the Rhine, the 12th century Alte Burg Castle and old Koblenz town.
 A town walk and wonderful dinner finishes our day.